MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-run-update-tests.md

 - [Add inline tasks](add-task-checklists.md)
 - [Create a new branch, drive Git development](../backlogs/connect-work-items-to-git-dev-ops.md)

-To initate web-based exploratory testing for a user story, you need to install the Exploratory testing , see [Exploratory test your web app directly in your browser](../../test/perform-exploratory-tests.md).
+To initate web-based exploratory testing for a user story, you need to install the [Test & Feedback Marketplace extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-exploratorytesting-web).
+For details, see [Install the Test & Feedback extension](../../test/perform-exploratory-tests.md).

 <a name="test-status-kanban"></a>
 ### Test status in the Kanban board